iihc2024/iihc2024.github.io/docs/Problem_Definition/solution.md

 <!-- TODO: Correct citations, streamline description of the problem -->

 ## Solution
-The solution of an instance of IHSP consists of making the following decisions:
+The solution of an instance of the Integrated Healthcare Scheduling Problem (IHSP) consists of making the following decisions:

-1. the admission date in the hospital for patients, or, only for optional patients, the postponement to the next scheduling period;
+1. the admission date for patients, or, only for optional patients, the postponement to the next scheduling period;
+2. the assignment of admitted patients to operating theaters on their selected admission date;
-2. the allocation of a room to admitted patients;
+3. the allocation of a room to admitted patients for the entirety of their length of stay (LOS) <!--length of their stay-->;
-3. the assignment of a single nurse to each occupied room, for each shift within the scheduling period;
+4. the assignment of a single nurse to each occupied room, for each shift within the scheduling period.

-4. the assignment of surgeries of patients to operating theaters, for each day of the scheduling period.
+In addition, the solution is constructed taking into account the following assumptions:

-We assume that patients are always admitted and discharged after the night shift and before the early shift.
+- Patients are always admitted and discharged after the night shift and before the early shift.

-Note that we assign a patient to a single room for their entire length of stay, and so we assume that a patient cannot be transferred from one room to another during their stay.

-We also assume that all patients undergo surgery, and this happens on the admission day.
-In addition, the surgeon of a patient is fixed, and so the selection of the admission day automatically determines the duty of the surgeon.
-On the contrary, the operating theater must be selected.
-Such assignment, however, does not include the precise operating time, but only the date, assuming that the order of the operations in the operating theater is decided at a lower level of detail.
+- Patients cannot be moved from one room to another during their stay; so, each patient must be assigned to a single room for the entire LOS <!--length of their stay-->.
+- All patients undergo surgery on the admission day.
+- The surgeon for each patient is predetermined, i.e. the choice of admission day automatically determines the surgeon's duty.
+However, the operating theater must be chosen.
+- When assigning patients to theaters, the exact time of the operation is not taken into account; only the date is taken into account, assuming that the duration of all operations does not exceed the availability of the theater.

-Finally, note that it is only necessary to assign nurses to a room on a given day if the room contains patients on that day.
+- Is only necessary to assign nurses to a room on a given day if the room accomodates patients on that day.
 Nonetheless, assigning nurses to empty rooms would be acceptable and bring no additional costs (see [Constraints](./constraints)).